-The Fed is an independent organization, not a political one, but it is overseen by Congress, and the president appoints its leader, the chair of the Federal Reserve.
-Ultimately, the Fed’s goal is to keep Americans employed and help the economy boom at a healthy rate, while also steering clear of big busts.
+The Fed is an independent organization, not a political one, but it is overseen by Congress, and the president appoints its leader, the chair of the Federal Reserve Board.2 Ultimately, the Fed’s stated goal is to “promote the health of the U.S. economy and the stability of the U.S. financial system.”

 What does the Federal Reserve do?

+The Fed is the central bank of the United States.
 At the most basic level, the Fed is really just a big bank that serves other banks and the U.S. government.
-Like any bank, it has several jobs.3 Whereas your bank handles your deposits and can cash checks, the Fed helps other banks manage their cash flow.
+Like any bank, it has several jobs.2 Whereas your bank handles your deposits and can cash checks, the Fed helps other banks manage their cash flow.
 It also serves as the U.S. government’s bank, handling withdrawals and deposits.
 It even monitors cash for wear and tear, taking damaged bills out of circulation.

 The Fed also manages the growth and flow of the country’s money, which basically just means it is in charge of setting the country’s long-term interest rates.
-For example, when growth and inflation are low, the Fed might keep the interest rate really low in order to boost the economy.4 The idea is that more people might be interested in applying for loans to buy things when interest rates are low.
+For example, when growth and inflation are low, the Fed might keep the interest rate really low in order to boost the economy.2 The idea is that more people might be interested in applying for loans to buy things when interest rates are low.
 On the flip side, when the economy starts to grow, the Fed may bump up interest rates.
-This is done to avoid overinflation, which is what happens when prices rise too high too fast, making your money worth less.

 How does the Fed affect my money?